Rover SD1: North American market models

 Since August 1978, a carbureted engine, with antismog equipment, had already been on sale in Australia with 102 kW.
 Beginning in the 1981 model year, Australia received a version of the fuel injected federalized engine with 106 kW.

 Despite the necessary modifications, Rover chose not to set up an assembly plant in the US but built and shipped the cars from the Solihull factory.

 The SD1 gained positive reviews in the American press and was competitively priced against rivals such as the BMW 5 Series and corresponding Mercedes-Benzes.
-Nevertheless, the car achieved just 480 sales between its launch in June 1980 and the end of that year.
+Despite this, the car still sold poorly, having achieved just 480 sales between its launch in June 1980 and the end of that year.
 The whole of 1981 attracted 774 sales, although most of these cars had actually been built and stockpiled the previous year.

 Rover ceased the supply of American market SD1s at the end of 1981, although unsold cars remained available from dealers well into the following year.

 Reasons for the commercial failure of the SD1 in the US are open to speculation.
 The weak value of the American dollar against European currencies at the time rendered imports relatively expensive in comparison to a home-built product.
 A significant rise in oil prices during 1979 led to many motorists opting for more fuel-efficient cars.
 Public awareness of the SD1 may have been low as the dealership network across America was small, while Rover's expenditure on the aforementioned modifications, testing, and approval for the US market left limited budget for publicity and advertising.
 (To save money the official press launch was combined with that of the Triumph TR8.)